HighnessAtharva/Blog/content/posts/tech/technical-debt.md

 Now, like I said, one way is to refactor and make time.
 You know you're going to have to swallow the pain that goes along with that.
 The other way is to rebuild the system, and for a lot of folks, that is just out of the question because the amount of time that you need to spend just to get to parity to rebuild the system is incredibly prohibitive.
 So, it makes a lot of sense to just deal with the technical debt when the time comes, when time gets allocated for it.

 I think what you'll find is that if you don't end up dealing with this technical debt, you'll become so crippled in the sense of the speed at which you can deliver new features or make modifications to your existing system that you just won't be able to move.
 You'll be in a deadlock, essentially.
 So, again, I highly encourage you to deal with your technical debt as it arises.
 Try to prevent it, of course, from getting there in the first place.
 But again, if you have no choice, the technical debt's already there; you've got to deal with it.

-So hopefully this clarified technical debts for many people who may have had a vague sense that this was a thing but didn't know the formal term for it.
-Technical debt is what it is.
-If your system has technical debt, please let me know.
-Please let me know in the video's description section down below.
-I'm interested to learn about the discomfort you people experience within your bodies.